kyverno/website/content/en/docs/Writing policies/verify-images.md

 The rule is also executed as part of the validation webhook to apply the `required` and `verifyDigest` checks.

-When `required` is set to `true` (this is the default) each image in the resource is checked to ensure that an immutable annotation that marks the image as verified is present.
+When `required` is set to `true` (default) each image in the resource is checked to ensure that an immutable annotation that marks the image as verified is present.

-When `verifyDigest` rule is set to `true` (this is the default) each image is checked for a digest.
+When `verifyDigest` rule is set to `true` (default) each image is checked for a digest.

 The `imageVerify` rule can be combined with [auto-gen](/docs/writing-policies/autogen/) so that policy rule checks are applied to Pod controllers.